tyreepearson/field-workshops-terraform/docs/index.md

 ???

-We wont teach writing functions in this class
+We wont teach writing functions in this class, but this is what a full function looks like.

 ---
 name: functions-intro